-As part of AUC's centennial celebrations, the TAFL program of the Department of Applied Linguistics at AUC is happy to announce the holding of its third international conference on Arabic language and linguistics on December 17-19, 2019 under the title “Arabic language and linguistics: Past and Present”.
+As part of AUC's centennial celebrations, the TAFL program of the Department of Applied Linguistics at AUC is happy to announce the holding of its third international conference on Arabic language and linguistics December 17 - 19, 2019 under the title "Arabic Language and Linguistics: Heritage & Innovation."

-Keynote addresses and conference presentations will be from December 15 to 17, 2019.
+Keynote addresses and conference presentations will be from December 15 - 17, 2019.

 Contributions are welcomed in, but are not limited to, the following topics:

 · Arabic phonology, syntax, morphology, semantics, pragmatics and lexicography.